- Benefits and Rights Available Under the Workers’ Compensation Act

 Disability under the Workers’ Compensation Act means that you are unable to perform the job duties of your time of injury job.
 When a work injury or occupational disease keeps you from working your regular job without restrictions further causing you to suffer a wage loss, you are entitled to wage loss benefits for either partial or total disability.
 Total disability wage loss benefits are payable when you are unable to perform your time of injury job and your employer has not made alternative work available to you.

 These benefits are subject to a cap for the year in which you are injured (and there is no cost of living increase).
 The cap is based on the statewide average weekly wage.
 Total disability wage loss benefits are payable for as long as you are unable to perform your time of injury job and no alternative work has been made available by your employer.
-The chart below shows how your weekly benefit rate is calculated and the maximum weekly benefit allowed for injuries occurring from 2016-2019.
+The chart below shows how your weekly benefit rate is calculated and the maximum weekly benefit allowed for injuries occurring from 2018 through 2021.

 If your employer makes work available to you within your doctor’s restrictions, then you may be entitled to partial disability benefits.
 Partial disability wage loss benefits are payable for up to 500 weeks (9 years, 32 weeks).
 Partial disability benefits are calculated based on the employee’s time of injury wages and his or her wages while on restrictions.
 An employee is entitled to a two-third difference between the employee’s average weekly wage at the time of injury and the current wage.
 For example, if the average weekly wage at the time of injury was $900 and the current weekly wage is $600, then the employee would be entitled to a partial disability rate of $200 per week ($900 – $600 = $300 x .666 or 2/3 = $200).